MSLNZ/msl-package-manager/docs/new_package_readme.rst

 .. code-block:: console

-   python envstest.py --include dev --exclude dev33
+   python condatests.py --include dev --exclude dev33

 Run the tests with all conda environment_\s using the command ``nosetests``

 .. code-block:: console

-   python envstest.py --command nosetests
+   python condatests.py --command nosetests

 .. code-block:: console

-   python envstest.py --c nosetests
+   python condatests.py --c nosetests

 Run the tests with all conda environment_\s using the command ``unittest discover -s tests/``

 .. code-block:: console

-   python envstest.py --command "unittest discover -s tests/"
+   python condatests.py --command "unittest discover -s tests/"

 List all conda environment_\s that are available and then exit

 .. code-block:: console

-   python envstest.py --list
+   python condatests.py --list

 .. code-block:: console

-   python envstest.py -l
+   python condatests.py -l

 List the conda environment_\s that include "dev" in the environment_ name and then exit

 .. code-block:: console

-   python envstest.py --include dev --list
+   python condatests.py --include dev --list

-You can view the help for **envstest.py** by running
+You can view the help for **condatests.py** by running

 .. code-block:: console

-   python envstest.py --help
+   python condatests.py --help

-.. _envstest-ini:
+.. _condatests-ini:

 configuration file
 ++++++++++++++++++

-In addition to passing :ref:`envstest-cli` options, you can also save the options in an **envstest.ini** configuration file, which must be saved to the same directory as the **envstest.py** file.
+In addition to passing :ref:`condatests-cli` options, you can also save the options in an **condatests.ini** configuration file, which must be saved to the same directory as the **condatests.py** file.
 This is a standard ini-style configuration file with the options (e.g., *include*, *exclude*, *command*) specified under the **[envs]** section.
 This configuration file is loaded when the following command is executed

 .. code-block:: console

-   python envstest.py
+   python condatests.py

-Since every developer can name their environment_\s to be anything that they want the **envstest.ini** file is included in **.gitignore**.
+Since every developer can name their environment_\s to be anything that they want the **condatests.ini** file is included in **.gitignore**.

-The following are example **envstest.ini** files.
+The following are example **condatests.ini** files.

 **Example 1**: Run the tests with all conda environment_\s except for the "base" environment_